STARTNuremberg/Job_Board_Frontend/README.md

 START Nuremberg's Job Board is a platform aimed at connecting job seekers with potential employers.
 The frontend of this application is built using React, TypeScript, and TailwindCSS to ensure a modern and responsive user experience.

+## Deployment

+You can see the current build in [Azure](https://happy-wave-0f279dd03.5.azurestaticapps.net/)

 ## Tech Stack

 - **React**: A JavaScript library for building user interfaces.